YehudaShapira/xv6-explained/Explanations.md

 This one's a biggie.
 Hold on to your seatbelts, kids.

 Programs refer to memory addresses.
 They do this when they refer to a variable (that's right; once code's compiled, all mentions of the variable are turned into the variable's address).
 They do this in every `if` or loop.
-When the good old `EIP` register holds the address of the next instruction, it's referring to a memory address.
+When the good old `%eip` register holds the address of the next instruction, it's referring to a memory address.

 There are two issues that arise from this:

 * The compiled code does not know where in the memory the program is going to be, and therefore these addresses must be relative to the program's actual address.
-(This is a problem with loops and ifs, not with the `EIP`.)
+(This is a problem with loops and ifs, not with the `%eip`.)
 * We'll want to make sure no evil program tries to access the memory of another program.

 So, each process has to have its "own" addresses, which it thinks are the actual addresses.
 It has *nothing* to do with the actual RAM, just with the *addresses* that the process knows and refers to. (**Process**, not **program**; this includes the kernel.)